 How CEPI Protects Education Data

-The Center for Educational Performance and Information (CEPI), a division of the State Budget Office in the Department of Technology, Management & Budget (DTMB), was established under state law to coordinate efficient, secure and accurate education data collection.
-CEPI understands the value and necessity of providing education data to policymakers, parents, students and citizens of this state.
+The Center for Educational Performance and Information, a division of the State Budget Office in the Department of Technology, Management & Budget, was established under state law to coordinate efficient, secure and accurate education data collection.
+CEPI understands the need and value of providing education data to policymakers, parents, students and citizens of this state.

 CEPI is committed to protecting confidential education records, and to transparency when it comes to data collection, storage and disclosure.
-Our data security protocols follow strict State of Michigan standards and best practice technology protocols.
-Our rigorous privacy policies and procedures meet or exceed data sharing guidelines of the Family Educational Rights and Privacy Act (FERPA).
+Our data security protocols follow strict State of Michigan standards and best practices.
+Our rigorous privacy policies and procedures meet or exceed data sharing guidelines of the Family Educational Rights and Privacy Act.

-The U. S. Department of Education’s Privacy Technical Assistance Center (PTAC) explains FERPA rights for families as well as the responsibilities of institutions that hold student records.
-In addition, the Family Policy Compliance Office (FPCO) provides guidance and resources for parents, students and school officials on FERPA and the Protection of Pupil Rights Amendment.
+The U. S. Department of Education’s Protecting Student Privacy website explains FERPA rights for families as well as the responsibilities of institutions that hold student records.
+It also provides guidance and resources for parents, students and school officials on FERPA and the Protection of Pupil Rights Amendment.

-CEPI collects education data from Michigan’s early childhood, preschool, elementary, secondary, and postsecondary schools and institutions using encrypted, web-based data collection applications maintained in cooperation with DTMB.
+CEPI collects education data from Michigan’s early childhood through postsecondary schools and institutions using encrypted, web-based data collection applications maintained in cooperation with DTMB.
 CEPI only collects data when required by federal and/or state law, or through mutual agreement with educational entities.

 Only authorized, authenticated users can submit data to CEPI.
 Some of the data we collect for different sectors include: